 Murch's critique of 3D is very well done, and I agree with him.
 In addition to the focus-convergence issue, I agree with his comments about darkness and reduction of scope.

 Viewmaster unfortunately did a lot of "fake" 3D reels just to have movie tie ins.
 (E.T. was a good example of the paper doll cutout effect.)
 The reels shot with their 3D cameras are the real thing.
 Pixar seems to have always provided them with true 3D renderings from their films.

+I have not been impressed with the few 3D films I have seen, nor with the 3D TV demonstrations at the stores.
+However, I did find this one comment by Murch in the linked article interesting: "Consequently, the editing of 3D films cannot be as rapid as for 2D films, because of this shifting of convergence: it takes a number of milliseconds for the brain/eye to "get" what the space of each shot is and adjust."
 If one of the outcomes of editing films for 3D is that Hollywood gets way from the current style of overly rapid quick cut editing, I am all for it.
 The last Bond film Quantum of Solace, for an extreme example, gave me a headache trying to watch in that editing style.

 I've heard a lot about serious medical concerns over the long-term effects of more frequent 3D viewing.
 Murch's comments about the plane of convergence make me think that's the point that a lot of doctors are expressing concern over.
 What real scientific evidence can anyone have at this point though about what it can do to your vision in the long-term?